General Practice Program

 Using problems and simulations as tools of teaching, the program encourages creativity, collaboration and self-reliance while providing a safe and effective setting for participants to experiment with legal solutions.
 Through small classes taught by real-world practitioners, students learn the skills needed to frame and address problems from different perspectives, design and implement a wide range of strategies, and evaluate the impact of their advocacy.

 Students who participate in the program gain the skills and knowledge to enhance their value to potential employers.
 A certificate is awarded at graduation to students who successfully complete the requirements, in addition to the JD.

-The level of interaction GPP students have with practicing attorneys, the comprehensive nature of the courses, and the length of the program set it apart.
-The American Bar Association recognized the General Practice Program at Vermont Law School with the prestigious 2007 E. Smythe Gambrell Professionalism Award, in recognition of projects that contribute to the understanding of professionalism among lawyers.
+In 2007, the American Bar Association awarded the forerunner to the Experiential Advocacy Program, the General Practice Program at Vermont Law School, with the prestigious E. Smythe Gambrell Professionalism Award, in recognition of projects that contribute to the understanding of professionalism among lawyers.